 4. Sungei Buloh Wetland Reserve (Route 1)

 There are two routes to appreciate nature and wildlife at Sungei Buloh Wetland Reserve.
-Route 1 is the longer route, though with a better view of the peace and tranquility through the mangrove habitat.
+Route 1 is the longer route, though with a better view of the peace and tranquillity through the mangrove habitat.
 Look down at the mangrove roots and leaves around you and you might just spot several fascinating animals.

 Great for those who appreciate wildlife and serenity.

 Length of trail: 3km